Blockade of Germany (1914–1919): After armistice

-The blockade was maintained for eight months after the November 1918 armistice.
-According to the New Cambridge Modern History, food imports into Germany were controlled by the Allies after the armistice until Germany signed the Treaty of Versailles in June 1919.
-From January 1919 to March 1919, Germany refused to agree to the demand by the Allies to surrender its merchant ships to Allied ports to transport food supplies.
-Germans considered the armistice a temporary cessation of the war and feared that if fighting broke out again, the ships would be confiscated outright.
-In January, hoping to buy time, the German government notified an American representative in Berlin that the shortage of food would not become critical until late spring.
-Facing food riots at home, Germany finally agreed to surrender its fleet on 14 March 1919.
-The Allies allowed Germany, under their supervision, to import 300,000 tons of grain and 70,000 tons of cured pork per month until August 1919.
-In April, the food from America arrived in Germany.
-The restrictions on food imports were finally lifted on 12 July 1919 after Germany had signed the Treaty of Versailles.
+Indeed, negotiations had dragged on with little progress for the first four months.
+Though the armistice made mention of food supplies, the Entente dragged their feet on questions such as fishing rights and how Germany was to pay for food.
+For the Germans, in negotiations from January 1919 to March 1919, they refused to agree to the Allied demand to temporarily surrender its merchant ships to their control so as to provide transport.
+The head of the German armistice delegation, Matthias Erzberger wanted guarantees that the food imports could be financed with foreign credit owed to German businesses.
+Leaders in industry and government feared that the Allies might confiscate the fleet as reparations so as to gain a competitive edge over German industries.
+Privately, German authorities had initially considered the armistice only a temporary cessation of the war (so that they can regroup their forces), and feared that when fighting broke out again, the ships would be confiscated outright.
+In January, German officials notified an American representative in Berlin that the shortage of food would not become critical until late spring, with some leaders urging a delay in shipments so as to avoid strengthening the German left.
+Ultimately, food began arriving in American ships in March, and facing the threat of food riots, Germany finally agreed to surrender its fleet on 14 March 1919.
+The Allies allowed Germany, under their supervision, to import 300,000 tons of grain and 70,000 tons of cured pork per month until August 1919, making them the largest recipient of food imports.
+The remaining restrictions were finally lifted on 12 July 1919 after Germany had signed the Treaty of Versailles.